lolli42/dbdoctor/README.md

   ```
   $ bin/typo3 dbdoctor:health -m check
   ```
   Run all checks but don't perform any DB changes.
-Returns 0 (zero) if some checks found something and non-zero if something was found by any check.
+Returns 0 (zero) if all checks are fine and non-zero if something was found by any check.
 Useful to run as cron job to see if any check "goes red" over time after everything has been fixed once.

 * Execute mode: `--mode execute` or `-m execute`: